MaxDaniLOVE/stardb/README.md

 # stardb

-This repo contains StarDataBase project
+This repo contains StarDataBase project.

 There is info about:
 - People from SW films;
 - Planets from SW films;